 The WPZoom framework also includes a number of shortcodes.
 These can be used to insert a good selection of elements into your content.
 This includes as buttons, tabbed areas, info boxes, column layouts, and more.
 There’s also a slideshow shortcode on offer.
 This makes it easy to add animated images galleries to your website.
 This feature removes the need to install a separate plugin.

 Speaking of plugins, the WPZoom team also offers a handful of WordPress plugins that can enhance your website.
-This includes the impressive WPZoom Builder plugin, a drag and drop landing page creator which can be used to promote your products and services in the right way for your business.

 You can pick up the themes that are powered by the WPZoom framework on an individual basis.
 However, by purchasing the All Themes Package, you get access to over 50+ WPZoom themes and any new templates that are released in the future, for one discounted price.